dell-cloud-marketplace/docker-wildfly/README.md

 --name wildfly dell/wildfly
 ```

-Test the deplyoment scanner by copying a web application *war* file into the **/app** directory that has been mounted to the wildfly deplyoment scanner directory.
+Test the deplyoment scanner by copying a web application *war* file into the **/app** directory that has been mounted to the wildfly deplyoment scanner directory:

 ```no-highlight
 wget https://github.com/dell-cloud-marketplace/docker-wildfly/raw/master/helloworld.war  -P /app